Posts

 Current Version

 The language, Origami, didn’t take long to win me over.
-It’s a full programming language with all the bells and whistles you’d expect that makes it easy to do everything you’d need from a static site generator and allows you to fall back on JavaScript if needed.
+It’s a full programming language with all the expected bells and whistles, making it easy to do everything you’d need from a static site generator while also allowing you to fall back on JavaScript if needed.
 It also comes with helpful errors and a full interactive explorer for development, which is lovely for debugging and visualising exactly how things are working.

 Footnotes/Endnotes/Sidenotes